commenthol/connect-chain-if/README.md

 You can use "connect-chain-if" to build up new middlewares from existing connect-style-middlewares using the conditional expressions `chain.if()` and `chain.switch()`.

-All middlewares are processed via the node event loop using `process.nextTick` to break up long lasting middleware chains.
+To allow breaking up long lasting middleware chains, all middlewares within a chain are processed via the node event loop using `process.nextTick` instead of being processed synchroniously.
+Use `chain.nextTick(false);` to revert to the synchronous behaviour.
-This is altered for `NODE_ENV=development` or by calling `chain.options({nextTick: false})`.
-This is in particular usefull for debugging purposes.

 ## Usage